 - If prompted, type your NetID and password again and click on Login.
 You will see Microsoft 365 home page.
 Click on Outlook to view your emails in Inbox. top

 * Please be aware that all college-based communications will use your student college email.
-Please check your college email often if you have not set up an email forwarding.
+Please check your college email often.

 Office 365, a suite of online services are available to all registered students.

-- Office 365 Email: Email account with 25 GB (gigabytes) of storage, calendaring, contact info, to-do lists, etc.
+- Office 365 Email: Email account with 25 GB (gigabytes) of storage, calendar, contact info, to-do lists, etc.

 - Office 365 ProPlus: The Office suite including Word, Excel, PowerPoint and OneNote which you can install on up to 5 devices including Macs, PCs, and tablets with Android, Windows, and even iPads and iPhones.

-- Skype for Business: Instant messaging, online audio and video calls and meetings, screen sharing, and integration with Office apps such as Outlook, Word, and PowerPoint.
+- MS Teams: Instant messaging, online audio and video calls and meetings, screen sharing, and integration with Office apps such as Outlook, Word, and PowerPoint.
 If your professor uses MS Teams to offer class sessions, you will be added to a class team.
 More information about how to use MS Teams can be fond at MS Teams FAQs.

 - OneDrive for Business: Store, sync, and share your files online.
 As part of Office 365, OneDrive for Business provides 1TB of online storage, lets you update and share your files from anywhere, and work collaboratively on Office documents with others at the same time.